Emergency

 Key recommendations

-Given the ongoing volatile security situation in both India and Pakistan, we strongly advise ship operators and masters trading in these waters to assess the risks associated with all port calls.
+We advise ship operators and masters trading in these waters to assess the risks associated with all port calls, and suggest obtaining inputs from war risk underwriters if necessary.

 Continuous and careful monitoring of the evolving situation is strongly recommended.
 Masters should obtain the most current information from their local agents, local authorities, and Gard's correspondents.